This post may contain affiliate links. Read the disclosure here.

-We hope again this year that this compilation will enrich you, inspire you, and perhaps prod you to re-map your ideas on happiness.
+We bring to you the five best happiness talks by some of the most famous names in the world of psychology.
+We hope this compilation will enrich you, inspire you, and perhaps prod you to re-map your ideas on happiness.
 We apologize if any personal bias might have crept in unintended.

 Abigail Marsh is a professor in the department of Psychology and the Interdisciplinary Program in Neuroscience at Georgetown University.
 She has been awarded the Cozzarelli Prize for scientific excellence and originality from the Proceedings of the National Academy of Sciences.
 Having received her PhD in social psychology from Harvard in 2004, she works extensively on empathy and altruism.